 Treatment of short luteal phase depends on the underlying cause.
 When the cause is identified, it is possible to address the short luteal phase and improve the chances of conception and pregnancy.
 Treatment may include improving weight, correcting thyroid imbalances, promote ovulation with medication (to have a stronger corpus luteum), or taking progesterone supplements.

 A short luteal phase is thought to occur in 5% of ovulatory cycles.
 If you have a history of two or more early miscarriages, you may be experiencing short luteal phases.
-Tracking your cycle with myLotus helps you identify ovulation and a possible short luteal phase which happens if your period is 10 days or less after ovulation.
+Tracking your cycle helps you identify ovulation and a possible short luteal phase which happens if your period is 10 days or less after ovulation.

 Send to a friend